 The Bremen Weihnachtsmarkt is easily one of the most atmospheric Christmas markets in Germany, set in the Hanseatic city's UNESCO-listed town hall square.

-Some 170-odd decorated stalls and stands crowd the medieval city center, while twinkling lights cast a warm glow along Bremen's postcard-perfect houses and alleyways.
+Some 170-odd decorated stalls and stands crowd the medieval city centre, while twinkling lights cast a warm glow along Bremen's postcard-perfect houses and alleyways.

 Inspired by the centuries-old festivities at held at Nuremberg each year (see #14 on our list), Chicago's annual Christkindlmarket is a lively take on the beloved German Christmas market.